27 February 2020

 Nestled amongst the industrial buildings of Fitzroy, Melbourne, lies Trees, a multisensory exhibition focused on the way humans interact with the natural environment.
 The exhibition provides a welcomed respite from the concreted environs it exists within — the installations, lending themselves to each of the human senses, provide the space with a respiratory feel.
 It is breathing, it is alive, and although I find myself within a steel roofed, fluorescently lit room, the space has been handed a voice.

-Curated by Christana Napoleone and Emergence Magazine, Trees features the video works of Alisha Anderson, botanical installations by Hattie Malloy, an interactive sensory installation designed by Terrain Projects and a virtual reality experience produced by Adam Loften and Emmanuel Vaughn-Lee.
+Curated by Cristana Napoleone and Emergence Magazine, Trees features the video works of Alisha Anderson, botanical installations by Hattie Malloy, an interactive sensory installation designed by Terrain Projects and a virtual reality experience produced by Adam Loften and Emmanuel Vaughan-Lee.
 With such a diversity of form, Trees forces the contemplation of nature in social, virtual, psychological and political terms.
 And the works within combine to act as a repertory exploring the ways trees communicate with us – inviting visitors to rediscover a certain kinship, or moral community, with plants.

 Terrain Project’s olfactory tanks, which take inspiration from Pulitzer nominee David Haksell’s essay ‘Eleven Ways of Smelling a Tree’, greets visitors as they enter the open-plan warehouse.
 The work, presented as eight separate scent-based ‘micro-climates’ trapped inside clear Perspex cubes, invites viewers to engage using their sense of smell.
 There are small, perforated air-holes reaching out of the cubes, and accompanying wall texts providing descriptions of the items inside and the emotions their scents may evoke.
 The scents are unique, often surprising, and the nostalgic Proustian reference is undeniable: memories of bonfires at the beach or Christmas lunches are unmasked into crisp lucidity from cubes containing charred gum-bark or a piles of fresh roses and honeycomb.